 One report found patients with a spouse were more likely to take their medicines as prescribed and take them on time.
 So never doubt that you can make a difference.

-The first challenge after HF is diagnosed is to familiarize yourself with common HF symptoms.
+The first challenge after Heart Failure is diagnosed is to familiarize yourself with common Heart Failure symptoms.
 Review these symptoms.
-If you suspect a worsening of HF, insist on going to the doctor.
-HF can’t be cured, but it can be treated, and symptoms can improve.
-A patient with HF needs to be under a doctor's care.
+If you suspect a worsening of Heart Failure, insist on going to the doctor.
+Heart Failure can’t be cured, but it can be treated, and symptoms can improve.
+A patient with Heart Failure needs to be under a doctor's care.

 Discuss this and other treatment options with the doctor.